ISchatia/ISchatia/README.md

 Hi, I'm Isaac Schatia 👋
-- I'm interested in Software Engineering, Machine Learning, and Data Synthesis.
+- I'm interested in software engineering, machine learning, and data synthesis.
-- I am currently working on a project involving
+- I am currently working on a project involving machine learning of song lyrics.
 - How to reach me: https://www.linkedin.com/in/isaac-schatia/

 <!--